A Neurosymbolic Agent System for Compositional Visual Reasoning: Introduction

-To date, two trajectories of research activities have been engaged towards end-to-end visual reasoning.
-Neural Module Networks (NMN)~\cite{andreas2016neural,hu2018explainable,Hu_2017_ICCV,johnson2017inferring} is the pioneer work in the model training category, which aims to address the challenges of end-to-end visual reasoning models by decomposing complex reasoning tasks into modular compositional subroutines through supervised learning with large labeled training datasets.
+To date, research activities have been engaged towards complex visual reasoning along two interrelated threads.
+Neural Module Networks (NMN)~\cite{andreas2016neural,hu2018explainable,Hu_2017_ICCV,johnson2017inferring,andreas-etal-2016-learning} are pioneering in the model training category.
+This line of work aims to tackle the challenges of end-to-end visual reasoning models by decomposing complex reasoning tasks into modular compositional subroutines through supervised learning with large labeled training datasets.
 NMN development shows that neural modular networks can significantly improve the interpretability of visual reasoning.
-On the other hand, many recent projects fall into the end-to-end visual inference category for zero-shot learning, though all were inspired by the idea of neural modular networks.
-Instead of training with supervised learning, LLMs are leveraged to generate program templates for conducting compositional reasoning tasks.
-ProgPrompt~\cite{10161317} generates executable programs to help robots perform vision-related tasks.
-ViperGPT~\cite{suris2023vipergpt} formulates Python programs that call existing libraries to solve visual question and answer (VQA) problems.
-VisProg~\cite{gupta2023visual} introduced a more structured program template to represent external module calls and execute the LLM generated program through its Python engine.
-GENOME~\cite{chen2023genome} expands Visprog to add new tasks by utilizing LLM to create new external models and new in-context learning examples (see a comprehensive review of related work in Appendix~\ref{sec:related}).
-However, existing end-to-end visual inference methods suffer from a number of limitations.
-First, some structured instruction exemplified in in-context learning may induce LLM to hallucinate non-existent modules or produce logically flawed task execution plan.
-Second, existing approaches do not check the syntax and semantics of LLM generated programs w.r.t. each visual reasoning task and tend to fail miserably when the LLM generated program is ill-formatted or logically incorrect.
-Finally, in addition to the logical mistakes from the generated program, the performance of existing approaches tends to be bounded by the performance of the weakest external modules.
+Inspired by the ideas of neural modular networks, recent approaches are centered on zero-shot learning, instead of training with supervised learning.
+Pre-trained LLMs (open source or close source) are utilized to generate structured programs for performing end to end compositional reasoning.
+For example, ProgPrompt~\cite{10161317} generates executable programs to help robots perform vision-related tasks.
+ViperGPT~\cite{suris2023vipergpt} and VisProg~\cite{gupta2023visual} aim to solve visual question \& answer (VQA) problems with zero-shot learning.
+ViperGPT formulates Python programs based on existing Python libraries and VisProg uses LLM to generate program template embedding calls to external modules (pretrained models or preconfigured Python functions , more detailed related work in Appendix~\ref{sec:related}).
+However, existing visual reasoning methods suffer from a number of limitations. {\it First}, LLM generated programs often produce non-existent modules or logically flawed execution program steps. {\it Second}, existing methods lack of capability for checking the validity of LLM generated program w.r.t. both the feasibility of generating runnable code and the correctness of reasoning steps.
+As a result, existing methods tend to fail miserably when the LLM generated program is ill-formatted or logically incorrect due to unwanted hallucination. {\it Finally}, existing approaches often hard-wire a pre-defined external module for each reasoning step, making their performance bounded to the performance of the weakest external module(s) in the end-to-end reasoning process.